Graduate Student Teaching

 There are many resources to assist new and returning Teaching Assistants (TAs) with developing lesson plans and improving their teaching skills.

 The Graduate School has a number of opportunities for TAs, the most important of which is the New TA Conference, held annually at the start of the academic year.

-The Searle Center for Advanced Teaching and Learning also offers numerous training sessions and workshops, as well as classroom observations and peer-feedback.
+The Searle Center for Advancing Learning and Teaching also offers numerous training sessions and workshops, as well as classroom observations and peer-feedback.

 The Department has also created a Teaching Committee, whose members, upon successful completion of the year-long program, receive a Graduate Student Teaching Certificate with a $500 award.